-For the bus jump sequence, the city of Los Angeles gave permission to shoot on the I-105 freeway during the last month of its construction.
+For the bus jump sequence, the city of Los Angeles gave permission to shoot on I-105 during the last month of its construction.
 This required the filming crew to be constantly on the move, depending on the location of the workers.
-It also created continuity problems because the appearance of the set kept changing as the construction crews would erect or tear down structures.
+It also created continuity problems, because the appearance of the set kept changing, as the construction crews would erect or tear down structures.

 There is a picture of an ocean wave on the side of the bus, more noticeably when the bus is circling the airport.
 That photograph was taken by Jan de Bont, for a campaign that was done for the American oceans, "Heal the Bay".

 20th Century Fox were not convinced, to begin with, that Keanu Reeves had enough star clout to front the film, and insisted on a big name actress to star alongside him.
 Jan de Bont refused.
 Fox relented to his casting of Sandra Bullock with Reeves only two weeks before shooting began.

 The film was originally written with the desire that Jeff Bridges would play Jack, and Ellen DeGeneres would play Annie.
 DeGeneres was initially desired, because the role of Annie was going to be a comedic role opposite the serious role of Jack.
 DeGeneres denied being considered for the role in a 2015 Howard Stern interview.